-Policy 1.14.1: The small-town atmosphere of the City shall be maintained by encouraging redevelopment within established residential areas with densities and lot sizes similar to the existing character of the neighborhood.
+Policy 1.14.1: Promote small-town atmosphere as defined herein of the City shall be maintained by encouraging redevelopment within established residential areas with densities and lot sizes similar to the existing character of the neighborhood.

-Policy 1.14.2: Tree canopy and design character shall be maintained in existing residential areas.
+Policy 1.14.2: Where appropriate tree canopy and design character shall be maintained in existing residential areas.

-Policy 1.14.3: Public parks, recreation facilities, public buildings, and public open spaces shall be located so as to maintain and enhance the small-town atmosphere of the City.
+Policy 1.14.3: Public parks, recreation facilities, public buildings, and public open spaces shall be located so as to maintain and enhance the small-town atmosphere environment of the City.